 Ladies and gentlemen, heroes and scoundrels, I present to you the GNU/Linux system I call "Catbird Linux."
 As the small yet intrepid and wise catbird fulfills its purpose in-domain, so does this digital namesake in its domain.
 It has been my daily driver for years, having started as a customized version of Debian Sid, then Mint, then Ubuntu.
 With each iteration, it has improved in the core purposes as a tool for gathering information, writing notes, creating audio, visual, and written content, and streaming some music when I'm in the mood for some punk or psychedelic tunes.
-So, version 1.0.0 is the first version uploaded for *other people to use, who may have similar uses for their computers.
+So, version 1.1.0 is the latest version available for downloads, with some tweaks for Neovim, the Python, and the i3 window manager.

 The core system is actually rather stripped in nature.
 I started this iteration with Ubuntu MATE 20.04 and stripped out or disabled much of the bloat.
 Then the i3 Window Manager was set up, and a realtime Xanmod kernel installed.
 The rest of the way to a three gigabte iso file involves adding lots and lots of Python, Go, and Java.
 You will be able to script quite a lot with this system.
 Know what you want; look at the output of pip list, and get to work coding.
 It is heavy on the mathematics, science, web scraping, and sentiment analysis modules.

 Neovim is a beautiful application for coding.
 Not only can you edit code, but you can take interlinked notes using the Vimwiki plugin.
 It is set up as rather sparse, but functional here, with colors easy on the eyes.
 JupyteLab can do much with scripts too, with multiple kernels and Vim-like editor settings and Language Server support.